xamarin/docs-archive/recipes/android/controls/webview/load_local_content/README.md

 WebView localWebView = FindViewById<WebView>(Resource.Id.LocalWebView);
 ```

--  Use the LoadUrl method with the " `file:///android_asset/` " prefix to display the Html to the user:
+-  Use the LoadUrl method with the " `file: ///android_asset/` " prefix to display the Html to the user:

 ```
-localWebView.LoadUrl("file:///android_asset/Content/Home.html");
+localWebView.LoadUrl("file: ///android_asset/Content/Home.html");
 ```

  [ ![](Images/LoadLocalContent.png)](Images/LoadLocalContent.png)